aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/attachments-embedded-files/extract-files-pdf-portfolio-aspose-java/_index.md

 ---
-title: "How to Extract Embedded Files from a PDF Portfolio Using Aspose.PDF Java"
+title: "How to Extract PDF Embedded Files from a Portfolio Using Aspose.PDF for Java"
-description: "Learn how to efficiently extract embedded files from PDF portfolios using Aspose.PDF for Java.
-Streamline your data management with this step-by-step guide."
+description: "Learn how to extract PDF embedded files from a portfolio with Aspose.PDF for Java.
+Step‑by‑step guide covering setup, extraction code, and best practices."
-date: "2025-04-14"
+date: "2025-12-16"
 weight: 1
 url: "/java/attachments-embedded-files/extract-files-pdf-portfolio-aspose-java/"
 keywords:
 - extract embedded files PDF
 - aspose.pdf java library
 - manage data from PDF portfolio
 ---

 {{< blocks/products/pf/main-wrap-class >}}